-Source: DNCA Finance 31/03/2025.
+Source: DNCA Finance as of 28/06/2024.
 Data may change over time.

 I. THE CHALLENGES OF RESPONSIBLE INVESTMENT POLICY TODAY

 DNCA Finance's conviction is based on a long-term perspective of financing the economy.
 As a responsible asset manager, its role is to select companies with the best strategic and economic strengths to meet the challenges of tomorrow.
 DNCA Finance is convinced that the ability of these players to anticipate their market is crucial to conquer or maintain their leadership.